West Virginia Botanic Garden Summer 2017 Activities

 September 2, 10:00 a.m.
 WVBG Citizen Scientist!
 Magnificent Monarch Butterflies: Join us at the WVBG Butterfly Garden and learn about the Monarch’s life cycle, magnificent migration, habitat needs and conservation opportunities for citizen scientists and gardeners both young and old.
 Led by WVBG Outdoor Educator Stacy Clovis-Woofter, this walk and program will also focus on national Monarch conservation efforts by National Wildlife Federation and Monarch Watch.
 Walk open to all ages.
 Free.
 Register here.

 September 10, 3:30-7:00 p.m.
 Garden Party Fundraiser: A Late Summer Night’s Dream: The event will happen in the shade of the Garden with music and entertainment surrounding us.
 Dinner will be prepared by Mike Costello of Lost Creek Farm with assistance from other local chefs.
+Musical entertainment by Jenny Wilson Trio.
 Come prepared to bid on a great selection of auction items and support the Garden for another season. $75 per person.
-Check back closer to the date for more information.
-Registration opens August 1st.
+For more information, click here.
+Register here.

 September 23, 10:00 a.m.
 Tree ID Walk: WVU Society of American Foresters club members will help us identify and teach us about some of the trees found at the WVBG.
 Bring a tree ID guide if you have one.
 All ages.
 Free.
 Register here.